OOSyndicate/mysms-epbt/README.md

 Integration between ePBT with MySMS 15888 (ePBT Online)

-- This script using language ASP (Active Server Pages) with PHP as listener for connect direct to ePBT database
+- This script using language ASP (Active Server Pages) with PHP as listener to connect direct to ePBT database

 - Script include for modules :